 The office of any elected official shall become vacant upon death, resignation or upon removal from office in any manner authorized by law or this charter or upon forfeiture or failure for any reason to assume office within forty-five days after commencement of the term.

 Elected officials of the City shall forfeit their office if they:

-b. are convicted of first degree murder or felony of the first or second degree as set forth in the penal code of this Commonwealth and all appellate remedies exhausted, or
+b.
+Are convicted of first degree murder or felony of the first or second degree as set forth in the penal code of this Commonwealth and all appellate remedies exhausted.

 Council shall by ordinance, determine the penalty for any violation of any provision of this charter except where the charter expressly provides a penalty.